Background

 1956-58

 From 1956, China started building an all-weather motorable 750 km long road connecting Xinjiang to western Tibet, of which 112 km was through Aksai Chin.
 But surprisingly, Nehru formally complained to China only in 1958 that this was an illegal encroachment into Indian territory.
 China countered saying this area was of no benefit to India.
-In reply to Nehru’s letter, China sounded willing to accept McMahon line in Arunachal Pradesh as the border, in return of keeping Aksai Chin.
+In reply to Nehru’s letter, China proposed to accept McMahon line in Arunachal Pradesh as the border, in return of keeping Aksai Chin.
 But this was obviously not acceptable to New Delhi.

 Highway construction between Srinagar and Leh was stopped in 1956 due to allegations of corruption.
 So during the 1962 war, Leh could be approached only on mules or supplies had to be air-dropped.